On low-codimensional decompositions: Applications to codimension-one-like or codimension-two-like decompositions

-Recall that each continuous codimension two compact foliation on a compact manifold is $R$-closed.
-Hence the following corollary is a generalization of the fact that the leaf (class) space of a continuous codimension two compact foliation of a compact manifold is a compact orbifold.
+Recall that each continuous codimension two compact foliation on a compact manifold is $R$-closed, and that the leaf (class) space of a continuous codimension two compact foliation of a compact manifold is a compact $2$-orbifold, which is homeomorphic to a surface with corners \cite{EMS,E,E2,V,V2}.
+In particular, the quotient space of a surface with corners by a finite group-action is also a surface with corners, which is homeomorphic to an orbifold as a topological space.
+Hence the following corollary is a generalization of the fact for codimension two compact foliations.

-\begin{corollary} The leaf class space of a codimension-two-like $R$-closed foliation on a compact manifold is a surface with conners. \end{corollary}
+\begin{corollary} The leaf class space of a codimension-two-like $R$-closed foliation on a compact manifold is a surface with corners. \end{corollary}